dart-lang/build/build_config/README.md

 If users of your package need to apply some code generation to their package, then you can define `Builder`s and have those applied to packages with a dependency on yours.

+The key for a Builder will be normalized so that consumers of the builder can refer to it in `'$definingPackageName|$builderName'` format.
+If the builder name matches the package name it can also be referred to with just the package name.

 Exposed `Builder`s are configured in the `builders` section of the `build.yaml`.
 This is a map of builder names to configuration.
 Each builder config may contain